CSS ID and Class – What’s the Difference?

 - Denoted by a

-before the name. - Each ID must be unique on a page.
+#before the name. - Each ID must be unique on a page.

 Example

-✅ Only one element can have id="special-text"
+✅ Only one element can have id="special-text" on a page.

-2. CSS Class (.class
+2. CSS Class (.class)

 - Used to target multiple elements.